devonpmack/react-pokedex-workshop/README.md

   ```
 </details>

 Now that we have the function to retrieve data from the PokeAPI, update the `onClick` of all our buttons to call this new function which will update the state for us.
-Make sure you also change the Pokemon  names to be all lowercase or the API won't work.

 <details>
   <summary>Click here to reveal solution</summary>